-J. Pinel & Steven J. Barnes.
+John P. J. Pinel & Steven J. Barnes.
 Revel Biopsychology, 11th Edition.

 This is an e-textbook with interactive elements and quizzes that will serve as excellent study tools.
 Please see the additional attachment posted on CourseLink for instructions on how to register and access Revel ('Revel Registration Instructions').

-There are a few physical copies of the textbook on reserve in the library.
+There is a physical copy of the textbook on reserve in the library.